 - Soaking the beans will soften the skins and hydrate the flesh for proper cooking.

 - If you do not have an Instant Pot, you can:

 - Cook the black beans in a pressure cooker for 30 minutes.

 - Cook the black beans in a regular pot for 1½ hrs.
 Add one cup of hot water to the pot every 30 minutes until the beans are soft and fully cooked.

-- We don't add salt to the beans at this point.
-The skin of the beans will harden when salt is added while cooking.
+- Do not add salt to the beans at this point.
+The skin of the beans will harden if salt is added while cooking.

 - You can reserve the bean broth for another use such as vegetable soup.

 - You can use the refried beans as a side dish or you can serve topped with guacamole, salsa and corn tortilla chips.

 - For a delicious snack, spread generously on a halved baguette, add grated cheese on top and grill in the oven for a couple of minutes.

 - Prepare enfrijoladas by adding more liquid to the beans so you can spoon the mixture over rolled corn tortillas.
 Top with crumbled cheese such as cotija, sour cream, cilantro, shredded lettuce and salsa.